America the lethal

 By contrast, in the United Kingdom, a country which is similar to the United States in terms of its laws and culture, Britain suffers around 50-60 gun deaths a year in a country where the population is around a fifth the size of the United States.
 In other words, you are about 40 times more likely to be killed by an assailant with a gun in the United States than you are in the United Kingdom.

-To be sure there are occasional mass-casualty attacks in Europe by murderers armed with guns, such as the assaults by the neo-Nazi Andres Breivik who killed 77 in Norway in 2011 and the attack in Dunblane, Scotland at a school where 16 children were killed in 1996, but these are exceptions to the rule.
+To be sure there are occasional mass-casualty attacks in Europe by murderers armed with guns, such as the assaults by the neo-Nazi Anders Breivik who killed 77 in Norway in 2011 and the attack in Dunblane, Scotland at a school where 16 children were killed in 1996, but these are exceptions to the rule.

 We still don't know the motivations of Stephen Paddock, who on Sunday night carried out the worst mass shooting in modern American history, killing at least 58 and injuring more than 500, but what we do know, so far, is that he had at least 10 rifles in the room from which he launched his rampage.

-Note: Correction: This piece originally misstated the name of the shooter in Norway as Andres Breivik.